ysyk2021/the-art-of-effective-problem-solving-techniques-you-need-to-know/src/chapter-9-1.md

-Chapter 9: The Role of Mindfulness in Effective Problem-Solving: Importance of Mindfulness in Effective Problem-Solving
+Importance of Mindfulness in Effective Problem-Solving
 =======================================================================================================================

 Effective problem-solving requires individuals to be focused, attentive, and creative.
 However, stress, distractions, and negative emotions can impede critical thinking and creativity.
 This is where mindfulness comes in.
 Mindfulness is a mental state characterized by present-moment awareness and non-judgmental acceptance.
 In this chapter, we will explore the importance of mindfulness in effective problem-solving.